FrankBau/xetroc/Readme.md

 Besides the CPU, the design includes a 64k 16-bit code ROM and a 64kB 32-bit data RAM.

-The complete design is contained in the `main.circ` file which is to be loaded by the simulation software [logisim-evolution](https://github.com/logisim-evolution/logisim-evolution).
+The complete design is contained in the `main.circ` file, which is to be loaded used with the design and simulation software [logisim-evolution](https://github.com/logisim-evolution/logisim-evolution).
 Version 3.9 was used for testing.

 Instruction mnemonics and binary 16-bit instruction encodings are compatible to the [armv6-m](https://developer.arm.com/documentation/ddi0419/c/Application-Level-Architecture/The-ARMv6-M-Instruction-Set) architecture.

 Sample programs are contained in the `*_rom.txt`files which can be loaded into the ROM and executed in a logisim-evolution simulation.

 The circuit is based on the Single_Cycle processor in https://github.com/dgsmith1988/Logisim-ARM-Processors which in turn is based on the book